tkiat/my-writings-public/blog/software/app-and-os/debian-minimal-installation.md

 You can just select the guided partitioning with encrypted LVM option during the GUI installation.
 With this option, the default swap volume is only 1G so you might want to leave some space to extend this logical group later (via lvextend).
 Or you can do manual partitioning instead (if you dare!).

 You can optionally skip system utilities (and all others) during the GUI installation.
-They are just some utility packages that Debian dev thinks an average user should have but you can always use apt to install them later.
+They are just some utility packages that Debian devs think an average user should have but you can always use apt to install them later.

 ### Comment Unwanted Lines from /etc/apt/sources.list